swbanks/home-coordinator/next_steps.md

 1. Need a loader for png files because of the background image
 1. Get background image working
 1. Add interface where we can show how much time they have on devices, check for if they did chores w/o being told, more info they can add, etc
+1. Add a counter on their screen so they can time their screen time - https://www.geeksforgeeks.org/how-to-create-a-countdown-timer-using-reactjs/
 1. If the kid clicks the last chore to be finished, they must save before displaying the fireworks

 # Different Tech